truchas/truchas/src/2d-truchas/flow/nonisothermal-ns-plan.md

    accepted face velocity and records material flux volumes.
 2. The coupled solver computes the enthalpy advection increment from those fluxes and the committed thermal state, then attempts thermal transport.
-3. On thermal failure, it restores the pre-advection mobile composition and retries the entire attempt using the smaller step size supplied by the thermal solver.
+3. On thermal failure, it restores the pre-advection mobile distribution and retries the entire attempt using the smaller step size supplied by the thermal solver.
-4. On thermal success, it advances NS momentum and pressure correction using the advanced material composition and thermal state.
+4. On thermal success, it advances NS momentum and pressure correction using the advanced material distribution and thermal state.
 A flow-solver failure is non-recoverable for this algorithm.
 5. It accepts the resulting material, thermal, and flow states.